renerodg/renerodg/README.md

 Mexican living in Chile

 I am a 28-year-old QA tester pursuing a career in quality assurance.
-Over the past few years, I've built my portfolio through projects that develop a wide range of skills, from manual testing and the software development lifecycle to automated testing with Python.
+I've built my portfolio through projects that develop a wide range of skills, from manual testing and bug tracking to automated testing with Python.
 I am currently involved in several QA projects, expanding my experience in QA Automation with a focus on Python.

 ### My Skill Set:
 - Functional and UI Software Testing